 Writing on Drugs By Sadie Plant

-“To write on drugs is to plunge into a world where nothing is as simple or as stable as it seems.
+As she writes, “To write on drugs is to plunge into a world where nothing is as simple or as stable as it seems.
 Everything about it shimmers and mutates as you try to hold its gaze.
-Facts and figures dance around each other; lines of enquiry scatter like expensive dust.”
-[PLANT:1999;248] There is a strange post-modern twist to this quote in that it is impossible to decipher whether Plant is talking about drug literature in general or her own experience of doing so; or indeed both, or neither.
+Facts and figures dance around each other; lines of inquiry scatter like expensive dust” (Plant 1999: 248).
+There is a strange postmodern twist to this quote in that it is impossible to decipher whether Plant is talking about drug literature in general or her own experience of doing so; or indeed both, or neither.
 While this type of ambiguity is certainly a temptation in writing about drugs – particularly certain classes of them – one wonders if it functions merely as spectacle in the end.

-Plant’s investment in time on pre-counter-culture texts, like De Quincey and Coleridge, tends to trap her stylistically as the text progresses.
-Her own review of drug literature is of alienation, psychosis, division – something that simultaneously destroys and creates an individual against the backdrop of historicism.
-Needless to say that this style, though fitting for the earliest works of drug literature, is less sure-footed as the 20th century texts emerge.
+Plant’s content investment on Romantic texts, like those of De Quincey and Coleridge, tends to trap her stylistically as the text progresses.
+Her own review of drug literature is of alienation, psychosis, division – something that simultaneously destroys and creates the individual against a neglected backdrop of historicizing forces.
+Needless to say that this style, though quite fitting for the earlier works of drug literature, is less sure-footed as the 20th century texts emerge.
 She reproduces, or perhaps schisms, writers and their words so widely that it feels like reading a reference library.
 Is it a useful library?
 Arguably a bibliography makes for a more assured grasp of the texts .